 Whilst a horse racing meeting at heart, it’s much more of an event and one of very few that has members of the Royal family attending on each day.
-The Queen has been a frequent visitor during Royal Ascot over the years with most members having made an appearance at some point over the more recent history.
+Queen Elizabeth II was been a frequent visitor during Royal Ascot over the years with most members having made an appearance at some point over the more recent history.

 The meeting is, of course, held at Ascot Racecourse, which can be found in Berkshire, England.
 The racecourse is as famous as the meeting itself and over the years has seen massive investment, making it one of most recognised and best places to watch horse racing anywhere in the world.

 In terms of hype, international flavour, Royal Patronage and sheer quality, there is simply nothing to top Ascot’s annual celebration of equine excellence.
 Just about every race is a highlight in its own way at what is the classiest flat race meeting in the world.
 Here we take a look at how the headline acts on each of the five days are shaping up, with a focus on the big Group contests.

 |Tuesday||King’s Stand Stakes||Group 1 / 5f||Nature Strip (2022)|

 |Tuesday||St James’s Palace Stakes||Group 1 / 1m||Coroebus (2022)|